Antidepressant Abuse and AddictionYou are here:

 “Furthermore, in 2020, global antidepressant profits reached $26.25 billion.
 Also, about 264 million people worldwide suffered from depression in 2020.”

-Treatment for Antidepressant Addiction at Design for Change Recovery
+Treatment for Antidepressant Abuse and Addiction at Design for Change Recovery

 Anyone who is concerned about their antidepressant use or misuse should consider professional treatment.
 Stopping the drug suddenly can result in worsening symptoms of depression or other side effects.
 At Design for Change Recovery, antidepressant addiction can be overcome safely and effectively.